top of page

 • 4 Lead Mediations (with mentor support)

-Certified mediators may then be eligible to mediate small claims, workplace, and other community cases supported by the CDRC.
+Qualified mediators may then be eligible to mediate small claims, workplace, and other community cases supported by the CDRC.

 What You'll Learn: